Silver: What You Need to Know

 Silver Rounds

 If you’re first starting out you may not know the difference between silver coins and silver rounds.
-To clarify, silver rounds are the same as silver coins, where the only difference between them is that they are not legal tender.
-Silver rounds are made by private manufacturers instead of by the government, which makes them cheaper to get your hands on, and a greater value to you.
+To clarify, silver rounds are the same as silver coins, and the only difference between them is that they are not legal tender to be used to make regular retail purchases.
+Silver rounds are made by private manufacturers in private “mints” instead of by the government in government mints.
+This could be a factor in making them cheaper to purchase, and a greater value to you as prices tend to fluctuate.
 Just keep in mind that shipping costs are one of the expenses that you should expect when investing in them.

 Silver Coins